-Only drivers that were on the start line and failed to start can take part in any re-start of that heat.
+Only drivers that were on the start line and failed to start can take part in any restart of that heat.

-Any driver/co-driver jumping the start either by starting his engine early or not observing the feet on the ground rule, will receive a yellow card and be moved to the lower end of the grid.
+Any driver/co-driver jumping the start either by starting his engine early or not observing the feet on the ground rule, will receive a two point penalty deducted and be moved to the lower end of the grid.